seweryngolba/movie-website-react/README.md

 This website allows users to explore a collection of movies, view their details, and manage their favorite movies.

+## Used API

+The Movie Website utilizes the OMDb API (Open Movie Database API) to fetch movie information and data.
+The OMDb API provides access to a vast collection of movie details, including titles, plots, genres, release dates, ratings, and more.
+It's a great resource for building applications that involve movie data.

 ## Table of Contents

 - [Features](#features)